MontealegreLuis/php-testing-tools/ui/web/README.md

 ## Configuration

+In order to run the application you will need an `.env` file with your database credentials.
-If you're using the Docker containers, skip this step
+**If you're using the Docker containers, skip this step**

 ```bash
 make setup